rbontekoe/BAWJ/docs/src/chapter9.md

 You see that I refer to the abstract data type `Invoice` for retrieving the field values of `UnpaidInvoice` or `PaidInvoice`.
 Except, when I need the payment data I refer explicitly to `PaidInvoce`.

-## 8.1 Case Study Part One - Redefining BodyItem as a Concrete Datatype
+## 9.1 Case Study Part One: Redefining BodyItem as a Concrete Datatype

 Our boss wants our module to be able to print invoices with more than one item, e.g. books and in-company training.
 He also believes that `Structure` must resemble a hard copy invoice and that any additional information should be retrieved from the metadata.
 Promoting `BodyItem` to a leave of the tree could cause problems if we have already stored invoices.
 It is easier to add another leave, `InvoiceItem`.